3,000 Years Before Apple: How Digital Archaeology Uncovered Tutankhamun’s Medical Sandals

 Propaganda on the Soles: A Digital Close-Up

-New macro photography and pigment analysis allowed researchers to closely examine the very enemies depicted on the insoles.
-These are not just drawings but a complex application made from various types of leather and bark.
-Scientists emphasize the contrast: the person whose gait we now see on our screens as unsteady and painful was, in reality, literally “crushing” enemies into the ground with every step.
-It was a form of state propaganda operating 24/7: the pharaoh was simply going about his business, physically demonstrating who was in charge.
-Although he was long considered just a frail youth, new research proves that who participated in real battles despite all his ailments.
+New macro photography and pigment analysis let researchers examine the enemies depicted on the insoles up close.
+These aren’t just drawings but composite inlays made from various types of leather and bark.
+The contrast is striking: the man whose gait models show him unsteady and in pain was being portrayed as literally ‘crushing’ enemies underfoot with every step.
+It was a form of constant state propaganda: the pharaoh was going about his business while physically demonstrating who was in charge.
+Although long considered a frail youth, new research suggests he may have participated in real battles despite his ailments.

-This technological “X-ray” of history shows that Tutankhamun was the first person in history to use custom orthopedic products.
-While we are testing smart sneakers today, it turns out that the concept of “footwear as medicine” was invented back in the chariot and papyrus era.
+This technological ‘X-ray’ of history suggests Tutankhamun was among the earliest known users of custom orthopedic footwear.
+While we’re testing smart sneakers today, the idea of ‘footwear as medicine’ goes back to the chariot-and-papyrus era.

-For more details on the scanning technologies and photographs of the findings, check out the article on Live Science.
+For more details on the scanning methods and photos of the finds, see the Live Science article.